Safety Measures | Classroom Space | Instruction | Student Organizations | Studying Options | Law Library | Recreation

 Oregon Law is committed to helping our incoming class, and all our students, launch their legal careers, make progress toward their law degree, and take one big step toward their future professional goals.
 Our incoming class is part of a group of incoming law students across the country who are starting their legal educations at a truly historic time.
 When this generation of lawyers graduate, they will enter the profession resilient and creative, capable of working anywhere and with proven strategies for dealing with complexities.

-With that in mind, here are the steps we are taking as a law school to ensure our students' health and safety and to deliver an outstanding educational experience in fall 2020 for all of our students during the pandemic.
+With that in mind, here are the steps we are taking as a law school to ensure our students' health and safety and to deliver an outstanding educational experience in the academic year 2020-21 for all of our students during the pandemic.

 The UO is developing strategies and plans to reduce the likelihood of illness spreading on campus.